Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 {: .bash}

 #### *If you don't have the directory* `~/_tmp_cloudspan_aws/`
-If you don't have that directory in your linux environment, download the Scripts again with the `git` command below and then do the copy in the code box above:
+If you don't have that directory in your terminal environment, download the Scripts again with the `git` command below and then do the copy in the code box above:
 ~~~
 $ git clone https://github.com/Cloud-SPAN/aws-instances.git ~/_tmp_cloudspan_aws
 ~~~